-The District experienced a \$2.9 million increase in the General Fund's fund balance.
-This was a result of earned income and real estate transfer tax collections exceeding amounts budgeted as well as expenditures coming in under budget in various areas as described previously under Financial Highlights.
-Of the \$2.9 million increase, \$1 million was assigned for future PSERS/medical benefits, \$1 million was assigned for future debt service payments and the unassigned fund balance increased by approximately \$900,000.
-The unassigned fund balance at June 30, 2013, increased to 6.4% of total budgeted expenditures and other financing uses for the 2012-13 fiscal year.
+The District experienced a \$353 thousand increase in the General Fund's fund balances.
+This was a result of local and state revenue exceeding amounts budgeted as well as expenditures coming in under budget in various areas as described previously under Financial Highlights.
+The unassigned fund balance at June 30, 2017, is 7.76% of total 2016-2017 expenditures and other financing uses.
+More detail regarding the fund balances can be found in the notes to the financial statements.